Permissionless-Software-Foundation/ipfs-p2wdb-service-old/dev-docs/specification.md

 - **Add Entry** - A new entry to the P2WDB.
 This explicitly adds the entry to the OrbitDB.
 Entry into the local MongoDB is automatically triggered through a replication event.
 - **Read Entry** - Read a specific entry in the database, given its `key` (TXID) or `hash` (CID) value.
+- **Revalidate** - Attempt to validate an entry that has been marked invalid.
+- **Read Invalid** - Returns a paginated list of entries that have been parked invalid.

 ### Webhook